allenhouchins/latest-fleetctl-package/README.md

 2. Generate a new macOS package when updates are detected
 3. Create a new release with the built package

-The automation uses [AutoPkg](https://github.com/autopkg/autopkg) with a recipe override that extends [jc0b's excellent recipes](https://github.com/autopkg/jc0b-recipes):
+The automation uses [AutoPkg](https://github.com/autopkg/autopkg) with [jc0b's Fleet recipe](https://github.com/autopkg/jc0b-recipes/tree/master/Fleet):
-- The override ([`fleetctl.pkg.recipe.override.yml`](https://github.com/allenhouchins/latest-fleetctl-package/blob/main/autopkg-fleetctl/fleetctl.pkg.recipe.override.yml)) uses `ParentRecipe: com.github.jc0b.pkg.fleetctl` to inherit all functionality from jc0b's recipe
+- Uses the `fleetctl.pkg` recipe from jc0b-recipes directly to build the package
-- Only the package naming convention is customized (`fleetctl_v%version%.pkg` instead of `fleetctl-v%version%`) to match our versioning scheme
+- Automatically renames the package from `fleetctl-%version%.pkg` to `fleetctl_v%version%.pkg` to match our versioning scheme
-- This approach ensures we automatically receive the latest recipe improvements and updates from jc0b while maintaining our specific packaging requirements
+- This approach ensures we automatically receive the latest recipe improvements and updates from jc0b
 - No manual synchronization needed when jc0b updates his recipes

 ## Benefits Over Manual Installation